 At World Tax Accounting, we hear you and understand the fear and frustration that comes with tax difficulties.
 In addition to staying calm and addressing the problem, here are some other things you should know when facing this challenge:

 Delaying and avoiding the issue can cost you

-Delaying moving forward with a problem (or attempting to avoid the issue altogether) will result in more interest and penalties accumulating on your total debt.
+Delaying and forcing to move forward (or attempting to avoid the issue altogether) will result in more interest and penalties accumulating on your total debt.
 When faced with taxpayer inaction, the Internal Revenue can become quite aggressive.
-It’s in your best interest to avoid any delay and begin working toward a settlement or payment process right away.
+It’s in your best interest to avoid any delay and begin working toward a settlement or payment process.
 Doing something is always better than doing nothing.

 For a variety of reasons, some taxpayers opt to navigate the Revenue system on their own and feel confident they can manage everything themselves.
-If this sounds like you, hopefully, it will change your mind.
-Working with a qualified Enrolled Agent can reward you in several ways; not only will your hassles, worry and frustrations be reduced, but in many cases your settlement or financial outcome will be better, too.
+If this sounds like you, hopefully, you can consider these few benefits.
+Working with a qualified Enrolled Agent can reward you in several ways; not only with your hassles, worry and frustrations be reduced, but in many cases your settlement or financial outcome will be better, too.
 In the case of submitting an offer in compromise, working with a tax professional that’s familiar with the process and knows all requirements will significantly increase your chances of winning approval.

 While reactions to owing in the Internal Revenue can vary, it’s fairly typical for taxpayers to feel some level of worry and concern.
-However, understanding the above issues can help ease the minds of those in this worrisome situation.
-Above all else, remember that you’re not alone, and that owing in the Internal Revenue is not a moral failure.
-Running a business and a family household (or both) can be difficult – and no one can expect everything to go smoothly all the time.
+However, understanding the issues can help ease the minds of those in this worrisome situation.
+Above all else, remember that owing in the Internal Revenue is not a moral failure.
+Running a business and a family household (or both) can be difficult and no one can expect everything to go smoothly all the time.
 At World Tax Accounting, we understand this, and we can help.